Dear potential colleague,

 If the latter is true, then you will understand the need to cement our charitable purpose in the minds of readers.
 If the former is the case you will know that our impact is global, that our responsibility to book-lovers everywhere is significant and that the potential for us to bring them together through a shared love of reading is enormous.

-You are, in other words, perfectly placed to help us underpin and expand our mission at one of the most transformative times in the Booker’s history.
+You are, in other words, perfectly placed to help us expand our mission and our team at one of the most transformative times in the Booker’s history.

-You will see from the detailed job description that our Director of Finance and Operations is a key operational role.
-Despite the Booker’s renown and longevity it has never had a full-time in-house team, so you will be helping me build a newly staffed organisation from scratch.
+You will see from the job description that the Director of Finance and Operations is a key operational role.
+Despite the Booker’s renown and longevity its in-house team has only existed for the past four years.
+Our first Director of Finance and Operations has done outstanding work in building the foundations for growth, and we are now at a juncture where the hardworking, evolving team requires further operational support.
 We are looking for someone who relishes both our ambitious purpose and the detailed work involved.

 An experienced and qualified finance professional, the ideal candidate will have a fondness for the arts, and will understand the Booker to be part of culture in its broadest sense.
-As for the culture of the team under construction, the future Director of Finance and Operations must subscribe to the view that it should be collegiate, considerate, productive and warm.
+As for the culture of the team, the future Director of Finance and Operations must subscribe to the view that it should be collegiate and considerate and well as productive.

 In hope and with best,